 Eucalyptus Haemastoma: Protected

-Throughout history, plants have always been put on the wayside.
+Throughout history, plants have always been left on the wayside.

 “Historically, the protection of plants has been relatively limited.
 Animals come first in the general public’s mind and they still do.

-“It’s a long history and, it’s difficult to work why it’s there.”
+“It’s a long history and it’s difficult to work out why it’s there.”

 Coined ‘Plant Blindness,’ the theory states that humans don’t recognise plants’ contributions as much as they recognise animals in the wild.